agama-project/eslint-plugin-agama-i18n/README.md

 return <span>{_(sz)}</span>;
 ```

+## Testing changes during development

+To test new changes locally during development install the plugin into an Agama
+checkout using command `npm install ../../eslint-plugin-agama-i18n/` (the path
+should point to checkout of this plugin).

+This creates a symlink pointing to the plugin directory so it will always use
+the latest files from the local plugin, that is very convenient during
+development.

 ## Publishing new version

-The NPM package is automatically published by a GitHub Action when a version tag is created.
+The NPM package is automatically published by a GitHub Action when a version tag
+is created.

-To create a new tag update the version in `package.json` and run the `npm run tag` command.
+To create a new tag update the version in `package.json` and run the `npm run
+tag` command.

 ## Links